Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Zero external field

 \section{Zero external field}

-We start by examining the behaviour of two interacting polar molecules in the absence of external fields.
+We start by examining the behavior of the potential-energy curves of two interacting polar molecules in the absence of external fields.
 This enables us to quantify the impact of the dipole-dipole interaction on the rotational states.
+Note that related examinations for linear molecules have been performed in the past~\cite{micheli_cold_2007,lepers_long-range_2013}, while a symmetric top has been examined a few years ago in Ref.~\cite{augustovicova_ultracold_2019}.
+However, here we also extend these studies to asymmetric molecules.

-In figure~\ref{sec:noE;fig:spectrum} we show the low-energy spectrum $E$ as a function of the distance between molecules $r$ for the three types of molecules considered in this work.
-We scale the energies in terms of the rotational constant $B$ of each molecule and their separation in terms of the characteristic distance $r_B=(d^2/B)^{1/3}$~\cite{micheli_cold_2007,wall_emergent_2009}, where $d=\norm{\bm{d}}$.
-This characteristic distance separates the regime where the system is dominated by the dipole-dipole interaction $r\ll r_B$ to that dominated by the rotational excitations $r\gg r_B$.
-It is usually of the order of tens of nanometres~\cite{wall_emergent_2009}, smaller than the average separation of current molecular dipolar gases~\cite{ni_high_2008}.
-Nevertheless, examining this regime enables us to better characterise the spectrum and could also be relevant when constructing effective dipolar interactions.
-We also note that the spectrum for linear molecules [panel (a)] has been examined previously in Ref.~\cite{micheli_cold_2007}.
-In this figure (and all the subsequent ones) we have highlighted the lowest-energy states to aid readability.
+In Fig.~\ref{sec:noE;fig:spectrum} we show curves of the potential energy, $E$, as a function of the distance between molecules $r$ for the three types of molecules considered in this work.
+The energies are scaled in terms of the rotational constant $B$ of each molecule and their separation in terms of the characteristic distance $r_B=(d^2/B)^{1/3}$~\cite{micheli_cold_2007,wall_emergent_2009}.
+This characteristic distance separates the regime where the dipolar interaction strongly mixes different rotation states ($r\ll r_B$) to that where the dipolar interaction does not significantly affect the non-interacting rotational states ($r\gg r_B$).
+It is usually of the order of tens of nanometres~\cite{wall_emergent_2009}, much smaller than the average separation that is achieved in experiments~\cite{ni_high_2008}.
+However, on one side, this regime enables us to better visualize the effect of molecular rotation, as also recently considered in Ref.~\cite{walraven_rotational-state_2024} to examine inter-molecular interactions.
+Furthermore, this regime is nevertheless important to construct effective dipole-dipole interactions for dipolar gases~\cite{micheli_cold_2007}.
+Finally, also note that this figure (and all the subsequent ones) only highlights the lowest-energy states to aid readability.

-We first stress that at large distances $r\gg r_B$ the molecules decouple, and thus we recover the known spectrum for two non-interacting rotating molecule (as examined in Appendix~\ref{app:single;sub:rot}), as expected.
-Indeed, for $r\gg r_B$, the ground states in figure~\ref{sec:noE;fig:spectrum} simply correspond to two molecules in their $j_i=0$ state, the subsequent excited states correspond to one molecule in its first excited $j_{1/2}=1$ state with the other in its ground $j_{2/1}=0$ state, and so on.
+Firstly, at large distances $r\gg r_B$ the molecules decouple, and thus we recover the known potential-energy curves for two non-interacting rotating molecules (as examined in Appendix~\ref{app:single;sub:rot}), as expected.
+Indeed, for $r\gg r_B$, the ground states in Fig.~\ref{sec:noE;fig:spectrum} simply correspond to two molecules in their $j_i=0$ state, the subsequent excited states correspond to one molecule in its first excited state with the other in its ground state [$(j_1,j_2)=(1,0)$ or $(j_1,j_2)=(0,1)$], and so on.
 These known energy values are shown as the thin horizontal lines.